Guidelines for Partners in Science Grants

 PARTNERS IN SCIENCE GRANTS

-Partners in Science awards are made to colleges and universities and to other qualified research institutions to enable high school science teachers to participate in full-time research for eight weeks during the summer.
-Applications are accepted from researchers in the natural sciences at institutions located in areas where the Partners in Science program is available.
+Partners in Science awards are made to colleges and universities and to other qualified research institutions within the Trust’s funding region to enable secondary science teachers to participate in full-time research for eight weeks during the summer for two consecutive summers.

 Applications must be submitted through a college or university or other qualified research institution which accepts responsibility for the administration of the award.